Incremental Spatial and Spectral Learning of Neural Operators for Solving Large-Scale PDEs: Introduction

+Unlike conventional neural networks, FNO possesses a property termed \emph{discretization-convergence}, meaning it can output predictions at different resolutions, and those predictions converge to a unique solution upon mesh refinement.
+The discretization-convergence property relies on kernel integration, which, in the case of FNO, is realized using the Fourier transform.
+A series of such spectral layers, along with normalization layers and non-linear activations, compose the core of the FNO architecture.
+For many PDE systems, like fluid flows, there is a decay of energy with frequency, i.e., low-frequency components usually have larger magnitudes than high-frequency ones.
+Therefore, as an inductive bias and a regularization procedure to avoid overfitting, FNO consists of a frequency truncation function $T_K$ in each layer that only allows the lowest $K$ Fourier modes to propagate to the next layer, and the other modes are zeroed out, as shown in Figure~\ref{fig:ifno_framework}.

+It is thus crucial to select the correct number of frequency modes $K$ in various spectral layers in FNO to achieve optimal generalization performance.
+Too few number of modes leads to underfitting, while too many can result in overfitting.
+Further, we need to train on high-enough resolution data to capture all the physical dynamics and approximate the ground-truth solution operator faithfully.

-{\bf Our work:} we propose the incremental Fourier neural operator (IFNO) to address the above challenges.
-IFNO automatically increments the number of frequency modes $K$ during training.
-It adds a new batch of frequency modes whenever a certain quantity, known as the explained ratio, exceeds a certain threshold.
+{\bf Our approach: }We propose the Incremental Fourier neural operator (iFNO) to address the above challenges. iFNO incrementally and automatically increases the number of frequency modes $K$ and resolution $R$ during training.
+It leverages the explained ratio as a metric to dynamically increase the number of frequency modes.
 The explained ratio characterizes the amount of information in the underlying spectrum that the current set of modes can explain.
-A small explained ratio indicates that the current modes are insufficient to represent the spectrum, and thus more high-frequency modes should be added, as illustrated in Figure~\ref{fig:ifno_framework}.
+A small explained ratio (i.e., below a fixed threshold) indicates that the current modes are insufficient to represent the target spectrum and that more high-frequency modes should be added, as illustrated in Figure~\ref{fig:ifno_framework}.
+Simultaneously, iFNO also starts by first training on low-resolution data and progressively increases the resolution, akin to the principle of curriculum learning, thereby increasing training efficiency.

-\textbf{Our contributions are summarized as follows:} \begin{enumerate}[leftmargin=*] \item We propose IFNO that incrementally augments the number of frequency modes $K$ during the training.
-This addresses the challenge of selecting an appropriate $K$ in the previous studies. \item IFNO serves as a dynamic spectral regularization, which yields better generalization performance, especially in the few-data regime. \item IFNO significantly improves training and inference efficiency, as it requires fewer frequency modes than the standard FNO without damaging any performance. \item We evaluate IFNO on a variety of PDE problems.
-They include Naiver-Stokes Equation on Kolmogorov Flow, where we show that IFNO reduces more than 10\% testing loss while using 20\% fewer frequency modes compared to the standard FNO under few-data regime. \end{enumerate}